UPS Battery Lifecycle — SLA vs Lithium-Ion Myths & Facts

 - Mixing old and new batteries in a set: This is a leading cause of early failures and safety risks in multi-battery UPS configurations.

-- Assuming lithium-ion is always the better choice: While lithium-ion’s longevity is undeniable, it must be paired with a UPS designed to monitor and balance these advanced cells—XPC is engineered exactly for this dual compatibility.
+- Assuming lithium-ion is always the better choice: Lithium-ion's longevity is undeniable, but it must be paired with a UPS designed to monitor and balance these advanced cells.
+Eaton 9PX-Li, Vertiv GXT5-LI, and Liebert PSI5-LI are all engineered for this.

 Bringing It All Together — Your Next Steps

-At UPSPlusBattery, our mission is helping you capture the full value of your UPS investment.
-Whether your site is running on next-gen lithium-ion or time-tested SLA, and especially if you’re using an XPC UPS system, here are the essentials:
+At UPSPLUSBATTERY, our mission is helping you capture the full value of your UPS investment.
+Whether your site is running on next-gen lithium-ion or time-tested SLA, here are the essentials:

 - Know your battery's chemistry, age, and load profile